 Why owners might not want to offer seller financing

 - There's more risk involved.
 When the purchaser finances with a bank loan, if the buyer defaults, that's the bank's problem.
 The seller already has the money.
 (One way to mitigate risk is to require business assets as collateral or demand a significantly higher down payment).

 - Sellers maintain a vested interest in a business they may have preferred to make a clean break from.

 - There is less immediate capital to reinvest.
 Sellers who need significant capital to invest in new ventures aren't likely to provide owner financing.

-Given that, according to BizFilings, seller financing is involved in up to 90 percent of small business sales and more than half of mid-sized businesses, it would seem than in most cases, the pros of seller financing usually outweigh the cons.
+Given that, according to BizFilings, seller financing is involved in up to 90% of small business sales and more than half of midsize businesses; it would seem than in most cases, the pros of seller financing usually outweigh the cons.